druglogics/abmlog/README.md

 For both model generators, the output consists of a `results_<network_file>_<date>` directory which holds the `log` file(s) and a `models` directory where the models are saved.

-In the case of the `BooleanModelGenerator`, we split the `models` directory to several **if the amount of models exceeds 100000** thus avoiding filesystem issues that may arise.
+In the case of the `BooleanModelGenerator`, we split the `models` directory to several **if the amount of models exceeds the value of the specified `maxDirSize` (default: 100000)** thus avoiding filesystem issues that may arise.
 For large models, always try to use a machine with as many cores as possible (and the `--parallel` option of course) as well as check that the number of *inodes* (for Linux systems) is enough to store the total amount of models that will be generated (this information is outputed on the first lines of the main `log` file).